Interview by Laura Netz

 The project aimed to encourage a peer-based learning environment related to hacking electronics, appropriate renewable energy production/usage technology, digital fabrication and re/up-cycling materials.
 This project is a common objective with The Restart Project London, to co-produce a model for artefacts/events taking place in the different partner countries with sustainability as the core goal.

 The organisers of Phonetics highlighted how challenging is to develop artistic projects in Algeria.
 How is the scene in Tunisia?
 What are the main challenges you face when developing and presenting your artwork?

 In Tunisia, I’m best known as the producer of cultural events, grassroots community organisation and alternative pedagogy.
 And probably the one who always does interesting things outside the sphere of tradition.
 My identity changes somewhat depending on the social and/or professional environment.
 On a very personal level, when I’m in Tunisia, I feel isolated most of the time.
 I think that is just part of trying to do something a bit different as an artist and/or my preference of working on the edge and between artistic expression, science, and technology.

 So one of the challenges I’m facing all the time is that my work is not easy to handle aesthetically and familiarly.
 It is usually located in a grey area between art and science.
 It therefore requires the viewer to deal with both the medium used and the either critical, positive, utopian or shocking topics of ontology, logic and the staging of “aliveness” in a philosophical, epistemological or ironic way.

 Where would you like to take your work into?

 What’s your chief enemy of creativity?

-Hmmm..
-I would say Fear.. that kind of fear that is always triggered by creativity and by thinking new ideas.
-Creativity requires to enter into realms of uncertain outcome… So it’s always a bit scary at first, but once I’m there and aware of the process, creativity turns into innovation.
+Hmmm… I would say Fear.. that kind of fear that is always triggered by creativity and by thinking of new ideas.
+Creativity requires entering into realms of uncertain outcomes… So it’s always a bit scary at first, but once I’m there and aware of the process, creativity turns into innovation.